bartlomein/pokedex/README.md

 - Evolution Chain improvemets to make it more readable when a pokemon has more than one evolution from a single current level

+- Test components and hooks.
+Started to work on implementing tests but running into some babel ts-jest issues to get it running correctly.
+However here are some of the things that I would test: useFetch hook: make sure it returns errors states, loading and data correctly.
+Evolution chain: Make sure the utils function is correct, test that if the user is on a certain Pokemon's page, the link is not clickable.
+Page component rendering loader, 404 page correctly if loading and no data respectfully.

 ## Todos

 - [ ] 404 Page